Jack Whicher: The Murder at Road Hill House

-Detective Inspector Jonathan "Jack" Whicher's fame had spread, and he was at the height of his powers when in July 1860 he was sent by Scotland Yard to assist the local police in the small village of Rode (then in Wiltshire) in investigating the murder of 3-year-old Francis Saville Kent.
+Detective Inspector Jack Whicher's fame had spread, and he was at the height of his powers when in July 1860 he was sent by Scotland Yard to assist the local police in the small village of Rode (then in Wiltshire) in investigating the murder of 3-year-old Francis Saville Kent.
 By this time Whicher had already solved several notorious crimes and had gained a reputation for being able to solve the most difficult cases.
 Francis Saville Kent had been taken from his nursemaid Elizabeth Gough's bedroom during the night of Friday 29 June 1860 and his body was found the next morning dumped in an outside privy used by the servants in the garden of his family's house.
 His throat had been cut, among other injuries.

 Local Police Superintendent Foley believed that the nursemaid, Elizabeth Gough, who had responsibility for Francis Kent, who slept in her room, was involved in the murder.
 His theory was that she and a lover, possibly the child's father, had woken the child up and had killed him in order to silence him, at the same time opening a window to make it look as if an intruder had gained access to the house and had killed the child.
 During the early part of the investigation, a heavily bloodstained nightgown was found lodged in a chimney in the house.
 Superintendent Foley ordered that this should be replaced so that a watch could be kept on it, hoping that the murderer would return to destroy this crucial piece of evidence.
 This went wrong when the two constables ordered to watch over the nightgown were locked in the kitchen.
 Before they were released the nightgown had vanished.
 Foley was afraid that the incompetence of his officers might result in punishment for him and for them.
 As a result, he deliberately did not inform the authorities of the find and its subsequent disappearance.